d9pouces/PolyArchiv/doc/source/variables.rst

 In the local config file, you can add a new section `[variables]`.
 Of course, the name of the option is the name of the variable.

-In the remote config, you can also override some variables defined in local repositories, by adding a new section, specific to this local repository.
+In the remote config, you can also override some variables defined in collect points, by adding a new section, specific to this collect point.
-Check the example below, made of two local repositories and a single remote one:
+Check the example below, made of two collect points and a single remote one:

 .. code-block:: ini
   :caption: /etc/polyarchiv/my-local-1.local